tejaskannan/smart-tv-keyboard-leakage/README.md

 # Smart TV Acoustic Keystroke Leakage
 This repository contains the code for discovering keystrokes from the audio of Apple and Samsung Smart TVs.
 This attack was acknowledged by Samsung in their [Bug Bounty Hall of Fame for Smart TVs, Audio, and Displays](https://samsungtvbounty.com/hallOfFame).

 This code is the artifact accompanying the conference paper "Acoustic Keystroke Leakage on Smart Televisions," accepted at NDSS 2024.
+A draft of this paper is included in the repository under the file `acoustic_keystroke_leakage_smart_tv.pdf`.
 If you use this work in any way, we ask that you cite this paper.

 ## Overview
 This repository has two main portions: audio extraction and string recovery.
 The phases are split for checkpointing reasons.
 The audio extraction module is written in Python, and the string recovery is in Java.
 The folder `smarttvleakage/audio` contains most of the code related to audio extraction.
 The directory `smarttvleakage/search/smarttvsearch` holds the Java code involving string recovery.

 This document describes how to create emulation benchmarks (to test string recovery in isolation), process recordings of users interacting with Smart TVs, and recover strings from the audio's intermediate representation.
 The code has only been tested on Ubuntu `20.04`.
 The installation instructions may differ on other systems.

 We designed the attack to extract English keystrokes from Apple and Samsung Smart TVs in the United States.
-We tested our implementation against an A1625 AppleTV with tvOS version 16.3.2 and a model UN55MU6300 Samsung Smart TV running Tizen software version T-KTMAKUC-1310.1.
-Other versions may exhibit differences, e.g., in the layout of the default keyboard.
+We tested and verified our implementation against an A1625 AppleTV with tvOS version 16.3.2 and a model UN55MU6300 Samsung Smart TV running Tizen software version T-KTMAKUC-1310.1.
+Other TV versions may exhibit differences, e.g., in the layout of the default keyboard.

 We include the results of intermediate steps, as well as the dictionary priors, in this [Google Drive](https://drive.google.com/drive/folders/1iBWbk8wqRq2OYdgXhRM71CzBnK5pXcJ3?usp=sharing) folder.
-We provide the recordings from our user study in this Box Drive.
+We provide the recordings from our user study in this [Box Drive](https://uchicago.box.com/s/1td9b0ltk115eg0uyp21d7u2wrdlnjhf).

 For all Python scripts, you can use the command line option `--help` (e.g., `python make_spectrogram.py --help`) to get a description of each argument.
 For this reason, we do not enumerate all command line arguments in this `README`.

+## Outline
+This document contains four main sections: `Setup`, `Audio Extraction`, `String Recovery`, and `Analysis`.

+1. `Setup` is required to execute the provided code.
+2. `Audio Extraction` outlines how to generate benchmarks and process recordings of users typing on Smart TVs.
+3. `String Recovery` implements how the attack guesses strings from processed recordings.
+4. `Analysis` visualizes the results.

+If you only wish to reproduce the figures in the paper using the precomputed results, you can skip the `Audio Extraction` and `String Recovery` sections.

 ## Setup